View our posts

 Radicalisation

+Our Prevent Lead is Matt Holmes.
 If you are worried that someone is being radicalised into terrorism, call the national police Prevent line on 0800 011 3764 to get advice or share your concern.
 Alternatively, contact your local authority for help.
 This will ensure that the person gets necessary interventions and support available to them if they are assessed to be at risk of radicalisation.

 Mental Health Support

-111 option 2 is a free, 24/7 contact number for the NHS mental health crisis response service (CRS)
+111 (option 2) is a free, 24/7 contact number for the NHS mental health crisis response service (CRS).

 • How to call: Call NHS 111 and select option 2